-(1) The mediation period shall be 30 days beginning on the date the request for mediation is received, unless the Office grants an extension.

-(2) The Office may extend the mediation period upon the joint written request of the parties, or of the appointed mediator on behalf of the parties, to the attention of the Executive Director.
-The request shall be written and filed with the Office no later than the last day of the mediation period.
+- (1) The mediation period shall be 30 days beginning on the date the request for mediation is received, unless the Office grants an extension. - (2) The Executive Director may extend the mediation period upon the joint written request of the parties, or of the appointed mediator on behalf of the parties.
+The request shall be written and filed with the Executive Director no later than the last day of the mediation period.
 The request shall set forth the joint nature of the request and the reasons therefore, and specify when the parties expect to conclude their discussions.
 Requests for additional extensions may be made in the same manner.
-Approval of any extensions shall be within the sole discretion of the Office.
+Approval of any extensions shall be within the sole discretion of the Executive Director.